Skitcatt/paper/paper.md

 # Conclusions
 We have made fantastic insight into the burgeoning science of burger dynamics.
 Nonetheless, hamburgers remain uneaten, so we should definitely get more ketchup.

+# Acknowledgements
+We would like to thank the Hamburglar for not stealing all of our research samples.